 Log in

-Backflow occurs when water from a customer's property flows backwards into our pipes.
-This may carry contaminants that can harm people's health.
-Backflow is more likely to occur:
+Backflow occurs when used water from a customer's property flows backward into our pipes.
+It may carry contaminants like chemicals, oil, bacteria, mud and debris that can harm people's health.
+Contaminated water can pose serious risks.

 Contaminants may enter the drinking water system through a cross connection caused by:

-Cross connections are unauthorised plumbing connections between 2 water sources that should be separate, for example a drinking water system and a recycled water or wastewater system.
+Cross connections are unauthorised plumbing connections between 2 water sources that should be separate, for example, a drinking water system and a recycled water or wastewater system.

 Your accredited backflow plumber must test high and medium hazard devices when they're installed and every year afterwards.

 Your backflow device must be suitable for your property's hazard rating.
 A hazard rating measures whether your property is a high, medium or low hazard to our water supply system.
 Your accredited backflow plumber will assess your rating.
-Examples of hazard ratings for different businesses are shown in the Australian Standard, AS/NZS 3500:1.
+Examples of hazard ratings for different businesses are shown in Australian Standard AS/NZS 3500:1.

-Owners of high hazard properties must get a registered break tank, reduced pressure zone or registered air gap installed.
+Owners of high hazard properties must get a registered break tank, reduced pressure zone device or registered air gap installed.

 If we've given you permission to use a metered standpipe on our pipes, your standpipe must have a testable double check valve incorporated into its design.

+You need a backflow prevention device on water main connections you use for construction and renovation.
 If you're building more than a single standalone house, we consider it to be a high backflow hazard.

 If your property has a window or wall drencher system, you must install a non-testable low hazard device.

 If you don't know your site's hazard rating or don't get it assessed, we'll assume it's a high hazard.
-Owners of properties with unknown hazard ratings must get a registered break tank, reduced pressure zone or registered air gap installed.
+Owners of properties with unknown hazard ratings must get a registered break tank, reduced pressure zone device or registered air gap installed.

 You must use accredited backflow plumbers and licensed plumbers.